<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1741336722824154&amp;ev=PageView&amp;noscript=1">

 4. Control access

-5. Have clear audit trails
+5. Establish and maintain clear audit trails

 6. Audit vendors

 Every organisation is a potential target for cybercriminals.
 Business leaders must be alert to the current threats in order to protect their company from attack.
-Download our guide to learn everything you need to know about business cybersecurity and securing your business data.
+Read our guide to learn everything you need to know about business cybersecurity and securing your business data.